 Longer lifetime.
 Minimised loads.

-Bionics researchers have discovered what makes humpback whales, which can weigh up to around 25 tons, so amazingly agile: Tubercles on the leading edges of their flippers reduce the water flow separation.
-Tests have confirmed that this effect can also be utilised to optimise the stall characteristics of rotor blades on wind turbines.
+Bionics researchers have discovered what makes humpback whales, which can weigh up to around 25 tons, so amazingly agile: Tubercles on the leading edges of their flippers delay the water flow separation.
+Tests have confirmed that this effect can also be used to optimise rotor blades on wind turbines.

 The tubercle technology – the next evolution stage for rotor blades